Thdahwache/simple-search-engine/README.md

 ## Acknowledgments

-- Thanks to DataTalks.Club for the educational resources and support.
+- Thanks to DataTalks.Club for the educational resources and support
-- Special thanks to the contributors and the community for their valuable input.
+- Special thanks to the contributors and the community for their valuable input

 ## Contact

-For any inquiries, please reach out to [your_email@example.com].
+For any inquiries, please reach out to [tharikdahwache@gmail.com].